 Residential and Commercial Structures

-Sandwich panel cabins are increasingly used for residential and commercial applications, including modular homes, retail kiosks, and small office buildings.
+Sandwich panel cabin are increasingly used for residential and commercial applications, including modular homes, retail kiosks, and small office buildings.
 In residential settings, they offer affordable, energy-efficient housing solutions, particularly in rapidly developing areas like Dubai and Abu Dhabi.
 For commercial use, cabins serve as pop-up shops, cafes, or exhibition spaces, with customizable designs that allow for aesthetic appeal.
 Their insulation properties reduce cooling costs, while their modular nature supports quick deployment in urban and suburban settings.

 Specialized Applications